-Researchers analyze precursor lesions to define earliest genetic changes
+Researchers analyze precursor lesions to define earliest genetic changes in lung cancer

 Clayton R. Boldt, Ph.D.